-Next we evaluate on the KAIST Complex Urban dataset (Jeong et al. 2019), which provides stereo grayscale images at 10 Hz, 200 Hz inertial readings, and a pseudo-groundtruth from an offline optimization method with the RTK GPS.
+Next we evaluate on the KAIST Complex Urban dataset [73], which provides stereo grayscale images at 10 Hz, 200 Hz inertial readings, and a pseudo-groundtruth from an offline optimization method with the RTK GPS.
 As in the Table 2 and 3, this dataset contains planar motion and, in the case of imu2, 6 parameters are unobservable.
-We use the stereo camera pair along with the IMU to remove the scale ambiguity for monocular VINS caused by constant local acceleration (Wu et al. 2017b; Yang and Huang 2019).
+We use the stereo camera pair along with the IMU to remove the scale ambiguity for monocular VINS caused by constant local acceleration [66, 67].

 We plot Urban 39 trajectory estimates of the proposed system with and without IMU intrinsics in Figure 22.
 It can be seen that the system with IMU intrinsic calibration has larger drift compared to the one without.
 When looking at the absolute trajectory error (ATE) in respect to the dataset's groundtruth, the error of the standard VIO, is 1.58 degrees with 13.03 meters (0.12%), while with imu2 online IMU intrinsic calibration it is 1.41 degrees with 23.13 meters (0.22%).
-We propose that this larger error is due to the
+We propose that this larger error is due to the introduced unobservable directions in online IMU intrinsic calibration when experiencing planar motion.